JoseBritto/Chess-Challenge-Networked/README.md

 ### Fork of https://github.com/SebLague/Chess-Challenge
 Set a room id in NetworkedBot.cs and give your friend the same id.
 Now both of your bots can play against each other!

+Use right away if you feel adventurous or wait till Friday for a usable version 😉

 # Chess Coding Challenge (C#)
 Welcome to the [chess coding challenge](https://youtu.be/iScy18pVR58)!
 This is a friendly competition in which your goal is to create a small chess bot (in C#) using the framework provided in this repository.
 Once submissions close, these bots will battle it out to discover which bot is best!